 Who are the people who depend on our community’s pro bono and legal aid organizations?

 The people who depend on our community’s pro bono and legal aid organizations include women and children victimized by domestic violence; veterans facing immediate legal issues in returning to their jobs and families after serving our country; seniors who are struggling due to predatory lending and other consumer fraud; and many other vulnerable people in our community.

 “Investing in Justice” is not just a catchy title for the Campaign.
 Contributions to the Campaign truly are a great investment.

-A recent study found that legal aid in Illinois produces almost a 2:1 return on investment.
-The study’s relatively small sample of organizations alone produced economic benefits of more than $70 million in a year.
+Legal aid in Illinois produces an almost 2:1 economic return on investment according to a comprehensive Illinois study.
+The study’s limited sampling of organizations alone produced economic benefits of more than $70 million in a year.